freeCodeCamp/freeCodeCamp/guide/english/miscellaneous/dont-just-say-rtfm/index.md

 *   Your question is answered in the manual: (link) For future reference, please always remember to look in the manual first.
 Thanks!

-And if the person did not look in the manual then you cna say :
+And if the person did not look in the manual then you can say :

 *   You can ask your question in the Contact menu (link).